JuliaAI/Imbalance.jl/paper.md

 - A practical example that uses the method with real data should preferably accompany each method
 - If an implemented method lacks an online explanation, an article that explains the method after it is implemented should be preferably written

 The `Imbalance.jl` documentation indeed satisfies this set of design principles.
-Methods are associated with examples that can be copy-pasted, examples that demonstrate the operation of the technique visually, and possibly, examples that use it with a real-world dataset to improve the performance of a classification model.
+Methods are each associated with an example that can be copy-pasted, a visual example that demonstrates the operation of the technique, and possibly, an example that utilizes it with a real-world dataset to improve the performance of a classification model.